 Your video can contain GPS data even if GoPro Quik says the opposite.
-You can use Telemetry Extractor to find out.
+You can use Telemetry Lite for GoPro to find out.
 Load your original video file, select the GPS stream and choose "View Map".
 If the path looks correct, your GPS data is good.
 Otherwise you might have to work on the quality of your GPS signal.

 Before installing a different version of GoPro Quik, backing up your original GoPro video files is recommended, just in case.